Rancho Solano — tract homes in San Ramon (1966)

 An October 1967 vintage newspaper photograph capturing a lively mariachi band performing at the grand re-opening of Rancho Solano by Damè Homes in San Ramon.
 The musicians, dressed in traditional charro outfits, play for a crowd of visitors touring the new model homes, adding festive flair to the suburban celebration.

-From the 1967 Contra Costa Times—with model homes freshly redecorated and brochures updated, Rancho Solano didn’t just reopen—they threw a “fiesta.”
+From the 1967 Contra Costa Times—after Damè acquired full control of the tract, he introduced new models and threw a grand re-opening “fiesta.”
 And nothing said “festive” like a live mariachi band under the California sun.

 • 1966: $23,650 - $27,650